The Chart for Skyworks Solutions Inc. (SWKS) Is Flashing Mixed Signals

-Skyworks Solutions Inc. (NASDAQ:SWKS) went down by -2.22% from its latest closing price compared to the recent 1-year high of $204.00.
-The company’s stock price has collected -3.46% of loss in the last five trading sessions.
+Skyworks Solutions Inc. (NASDAQ:SWKS) went up by 4.99% from its latest closing price compared to the recent 1-year high of $204.00.
+The company’s stock price has collected -0.41% of loss in the last five trading sessions.
 The Wall Street Journal reported on 04/23/21 that Snap, Intel, Mattel, Silicon Laboratories: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Skyworks Solutions Inc. (NASDAQ :SWKS) Right Now?